francescozanellato/FFMPEG_GUI/README.md

 The project is primarily written in C++ and utilizes QMake for building and project management.
-Its user interface and functionalities are designed to enhance productivity when dealing with clipboard text content.
+Its user interface and functionalities are designed to speed up the FFMPEG commands mopstly used.
+The commands can be customized.

 Example Usage (from commandline/bash environment):